oarabilekoore/riceThing/README.md

 **"Unable To Fetch Distribution Name"**
 - Ensure `/etc/os-release` exists and is readable
-- riceThing continues without this info
+- riceThing continues without this info but shows a warning

 **Package Installation Fails**
 - Verify you have `sudo` privileges
 - Check if packages exist in your repositories
-- Some packages might have different names across distributions
+- Some packages might have different names or be unavailable
+- Packages marked as "unknown" version aren't installed on build system

 **Config Copy Failures**
 - Check file permissions in `~/.config`
 - Ensure sufficient disk space
-- Some applications might be running and locking config files
+- Close applications that might be using config files

 **Desktop Environment Mismatch**
-- riceThing now shows a warning instead of blocking installation
+- riceThing shows a warning but continues installation
-- This allows more flexibility while still informing users of potential issues
+- Different desktop environments may not be compatible
+- Consider installing configs only first to test

+**Configuration Files Not Found**
+- Run `ricething build` once to create example configuration files
+- Edit `~/.config/ricething/include` and `~/.config/ricething/packages`
+- Use `--all` flag to skip configuration files entirely

 ### Current Limitations

-- **Arch Linux only**: Currently hardcoded for `pacman`
+- **Arch Linux only**: Currently hardcoded for `pacman` package manager
-- **No git support**: Install command doesn't handle git URLs yet
+- **No git support**: Install command doesn't handle git URLs
-- **No backups**: Overwrites existing configs without backup
+- **No automatic backups**: Overwrites existing configs without backup
-- **Missing file handling**: Warns about missing files but continues (which is usually good)
+- **Path restrictions**: Only supports paths relative to home directory
+- **No AUR support**: Only official repository packages

+### Debug Tips

+1. **Verify bundle structure**: Check that `ricemetadata.json` exists
+2. **Test selective install**: Use `--skip-pkgs` or `--skip-configs` to isolate issues
+3. **Check package names**: Ensure packages in bundle exist in your repositories
+4. **File permissions**: Ensure write access to `~/.config` and home directory

 ### Getting Help